-ODS's FY2010 budget was $29 million.
+ODS's FY2014 budget is $26.8 million.
 This budget was largely targeted to extramural investments in research.

-In FY2010, ODS awarded $21.7 million to research projects.
-The distribution of these funds by project type—grants, contracts, and interagency agreements—is shown in Figure 2.
+In FY2014, ODS awarded $21.1 million to research projects.
+The distribution of these funds by project type—grants, contracts, and interagency agreements—is shown in Figure 1.
 The largest allocation was for research grants.
 ODS does not award research grants directly but selectively cofunds meritorious peer-reviewed research relevant to dietary supplements that NIH institutes and centers submit.

+Figure 1.
+ODS total research portfolio in FY2014

 Figure 2.
-ODS total research portfolio in FY2010

-Figure 3.
-Supplement Category Breakout of ODS Cofunded Grants
+Supplement Category Breakout of ODS Co-funded Grants